ChromuSx/QuickScanPro/README.md

 # QuickScanPro

 ## Overview
-The QuickScanPro PowerShell script is designed to facilitate the scanning of documents and photos, particularly Polaroid pictures, and converting them into PDF format.
-It provides an easy-to-use command-line interface for Windows PowerShell, integrating with external dependencies for processing.
+The QuickScanPro PowerShell script is designed to facilitate the scanning of documents and photos, particularly Polaroid pictures.
+It offers users the flexibility to convert scanned images into PDF format if desired.
+The script provides an easy-to-use command-line interface for Windows PowerShell, integrating with external dependencies for processing.
+This flexibility ensures that QuickScanPro can cater to various user needs, whether it's preserving the original scan format or opting for the convenience of PDFs.

 ## Features
 - **Polaroid and Full-Page Scanning:** Offers the option to scan either individual Polaroid photos or full pages.